deggua/raytracer/README.md

 * Improve program structure and memory management of objects
 * Improve asset loading and storage of assets in memory
 * GUI
+* Chunk image into squares, implement a work queue for better distribution of work, parallelize between CPU and GPU
+* Hierarchical hybrid KdTree/BVH (external processing of .obj to produce their KdTree, alleviates the need to re-process meshes)

 Skyboxes:
 * http://www.humus.name/index.php?page=Textures